Beechfield, Baltimore: Public transportation

 After passing through Yale Heights on its way from Dundalk to Catonsville, the MTA Citylink Purple line turns north onto Beechfield Avenue from Cedar Garden Road.
 It turns left onto Frederick Avenue, then heads west along Route 144 into Baltimore County.

 Quickbus Route 46 stops at Beechfield Avenue and Thornfield Avenue in Beechfield while traveling between the Paradise Avenue loop and the Cedonia loop.
 It operates only on weekdays, from 5 a.m. to 6 p.m.

-The UMBC shuttle bus makes five stops along Beechfield's east and north boundaries.
+The UMBC shuttle bus, owing to an influx of international students living in apartment complexes and housing around the area, makes 41 stops along Beechfield's east and north boundaries.

+An estimated 15.4% of the neighborhood's population commuted to work on the MTA buses in 2022.